luzianscherrer/openpayai/README.md

 Enable OpenPayAI for a given directory

 positional arguments:
-  directory        Target directory to enable for OpenPayAI
+  directory        target directory to enable for OpenPayAI

 options:
-  -h, --help       show this help message and exit --price PRICE    Price to charge for access (PYUSD) --wallet WALLET  Wallet address to receive payments
+  -h, --help       show this help message and exit --price PRICE    price to charge for access (PYUSD) --wallet WALLET  wallet address to receive payments
 ```

 This writes a unique identifier to the directory on the webserver in a file